 The NAHB survey shows that homeowners want an expanded, multi-functional work area in the laundry room.
 Built-in ironing boards and solid-surface counter spaces for folding and sewing are popular, as are built-in storage cabinets or closets.
 These are used to both store detergent and other cleaning supplies as well as to conceal appliances.

 No matter how much you love or hate your current washer and dryer, you will replace them someday.
 Don't customize the laundry to the units you have now, try to leave extra space.
 Customized cabinets built around your appliances are great but if you move often, the next buyers may not find them suitable for their machines.
-You can compare washer and dryer features and sizes by reading reviews online to help you plan cabinet sizes.
+You can compare washer and dryer features and sizes by reading reviews and profiles online to help you plan cabinet sizes.

 If you have front loading machines, you should provide 48 inches of clearance in front of each appliance to provide room to walk around open doors.
 Storage pedestals are great for storage and lifting front-loading machines to waist level.
 But the trade off is the lack of work space on top of the machines.
 By skipping the pedestals, you can install the machines under a counter providing plenty of space for folding laundry.